top of page

 • In profile set up, checkboxes and progress bar were confusing to some

-• "Resources” icon not recognizable
+• "Resources” icon not recognizable; consider alternative

 Prioritizing the Feedback & Results

-• I took the errors/friction points and general feedback and categorized testing data into “feature” addition or “usability” improvement.
+• I took the errors/friction points and general feedback and categorized testing data into either “feature” addition or “usability” improvement.

 • I then prioritized those improvements I felt could be accomplished with the least amount of time and effort, with the greatest impact.